USS Prentiss (AKA-102)

 USS Prentiss (AKA-102) was a Tolland-class attack cargo ship in service with the United States Navy from 1945 to 1946.
 She was sold into commercial service and was scrapped in 1970.

 History

 Prentiss was named after Prentiss County, Mississippi.
-She was laid down as a Type C2-S-AJ3 ship under a Maritime Commission contract (MC hull 1699) by the North Carolina Shipbuilding Co., Wilmington, North Carolina, on 10 October 1944; launched on 6 December 1944; sponsored by Mrs. Roger Williams; acquired on loan charter basis from the Maritime Commission by the Navy on 12 January 1945; and commissioned on 11 February 1945.
+She was laid down as a Type C2-S-AJ3 ship under a United States Maritime Commission contract (MC hull 1699) by the North Carolina Shipbuilding Co., Wilmington, North Carolina, on 10 October 1944; launched on 6 December 1944; sponsored by Mrs. Roger Williams; acquired on loan charter basis from the Maritime Commission by the Navy on 12 January 1945; and commissioned on 11 February 1945.

 World War II, 1945

 After shakedown in the Chesapeake Bay area, Prentiss sailed from Norfolk for Pearl Harbor, arriving on 13 April.
 She departed Hawaii on 6 May with ammunition and general cargo for Okinawa.
 Within hours of her arrival on 21 June, she underwent one of that area's frequent attacks.
 During the action her gunners shot down a kamikaze.
 Following this spirited reception, unloading of her volatile cargo was speedy; she departed the area on 27 June.
 Returning to San Francisco on 28 July, she remained on the west coast until after the end of hostilities.